Learn GNU Tools: From User to Builder

 Project List

-The following projects will guide you through building your own suite of GNU-like tools, from simple file utilities to a basic debugger.
+The following projects guide you through building your own suite of GNU-like tools, from simple file utilities to a functional shell and a full Linux From Scratch integration.

 Project 1: my_wc - The Word Counter